-Gautam Padmakar Puntambekar is the Chief Executive Officer of Bank of America Malaysia Berhad ("BAMB") and has been a board member since October 2023.
-He is also a Director of Merrill Lynch Malaysian Advisory Sdn Bhd and the Principal Officer of Bank of America, National Association, Labuan Branch (BANA Labuan).
-He serves as Country Head, Malaysia, responsible for all of Bank of America's businesses in Malaysia.
+Gautam Padmakar Puntambekar ("Mr. Gautam") is the Chief Executive Officer of Bank of America Malaysia Berhad ("BAMB") and has been a board member since October 2023.
+He is also a Director of Merrill Lynch Malaysian Advisory Sdn Bhd, Principal Officer of Bank of America, National Association, Labuan Branch (BANA Labuan) and Governor of The American Malaysian Chamber of Commerce (AMCHAM).
+Mr. Gautam serves as Country Head, Malaysia, responsible for all of Bank of America's businesses in Malaysia.
 Previously, he was the Chief Executive Officer- Bank of America N.A., Singapore and Managing Director Corporate Banking Subsidiaries, Asia Pacific, leading the CBK-S regional banking team in Singapore before relocated to Kuala Lumpur.
 He joined Bank of America in India in 2005 as Vice President Treasury Sales and thereafter promoted as Director, Corporate Banking Subsidiaries.
 He then moved to Singapore as Director, Corporate Banking Subsidiaries, South East Asia and subsequently appointed as Managing Director, Corporate Banking Subsidiaries, South East Asia.
 Prior to joining Bank of America, Mr. Gautam has worked in various positions on Trade, Credit, Forex and Leasing in India.
 Mr. Gautam graduated with a Bachelor of Commerce from University of Mumbai and Master of Business Administration from University of Calcutta.
 He has a Diploma in Global Business from Said Business School, University of Oxford and Certificate in International Cash Management from The Association of Corporate Treasurers, United Kingdom.
 He was a Junior Associate of Indian Institute of Bankers.
+Mr. Gautam is a Chartered Banker of the Asian Institute of Chartered Bankers.